ZurichMedTech/s4l-manual/docs/what_is_sim4life.md

 <br>

-**sim4life.io** is a powerful multi-physics simulation platform that allows students to easily access, run and share simulations in the cloud from any web browser.
-It offers the same features and performance as the desktop version but is more flexible, maintenance-free and easier to use.
-It does not require powerful in-house computational resources as it relies on AWS’s virtually unlimited cloud-computing infrastructure thus
+**Sim4Life** is the most advanced simulation platform combining computable human phantoms with physics solvers and tissue models, for directly analyzing biological real-world phenomena and complex technical devices in a validated biological and anatomical environment. **sim4life.io** is the native implementation of Sim4Life in the cloud that allows users to easily access, run, and share simulations in the cloud from any web browser.
+The web version offers the same features and performance as the desktop version but is more flexible, maintenance-free, and easier to use.
+It does not require powerful in-house computational resources as it relies on AWS’s virtually unlimited cloud-computing infrastructure.

-The access to **sim4life.io** is available free of charge to students enrolled at registered universities.

-> **_NOTE:_** Existing **Sim4Life light** desktop users can easily create an account and start using **sim4life.io**  immediately on the browser without any installation.
-The simulation files generated using the desktop version are fully compatible and can be smoothly migrated in the **_S4L_<sup>_lite_</sup>** platform by simply uploading them to the online platform.
+> **_NOTE:_** Existing **Sim4Life** desktop users can easily create an account and start using **sim4life.io**  immediately on the browser without any installation.
+The simulation files generated using the desktop version are fully compatible and can be smoothly migrated in the **sim4life.io** platform by simply uploading them to the online platform.